 - 1. Does not touch the display glass. - 2.
 Does not block any MacBook, iMac, or display camera field of view. - 3.
 Does not sandwich or squeeze the device, MacBook, iMac, or display together. - 4.
 Does not scratch or damage the device, MacBook, iMac, or display. - 5.
-Enables use of USB-C cables or Lightning to USB charge/sync cables.
+Enables use of USB-C cables or USB to Lightning charge cables.

-20.5.5 Center Stage
+21.5.4 Center Stage

-Center Stage is a video effect available in the Mac Control Center.
-Selecting Video Effects and enabling Center Stage will cause the video to follow people as they move within the Continuity Camera field of view.
-The video will zoom (in and out) and pan (left to right, right to left, up and down), to keep people in the frame.
+Center Stage is a video effect available on Apple TV and in the Mac Control Center.
+Enabling Center Stage on Apple TV, or selecting it in the Control Center Video Effects causes the video to follow people's faces as they move within the Continuity Camera field of view.
+The video will zoom (in and out) and pan (left to right, right to left, up and down), to keep people's faces in the video frame.